What is ISO 45001?

 What should you be doing now for transition?

-Organisations that are certified to OHSAS 18001 will need to revise their safety management systems according to the requirements of the new standard within a three year period that that ends in March 2021.
+Organisations that are already certified to OHSAS 18001 will need to revise their safety management systems according to the requirements of the new standard within a transition period that ends in September 2021.
 They will then need to be reassessed by their Certification Body.
-This is a process known as transition.
+This is a process known as Migration.

-We recommend that organisations with OHSAS 18001 should carry out a gap analysis and to start the transition to ISO 45001 as soon as possible.
-You will still need to conform to OHSAS 18001 until the transition assessment by your Certification Body but, from our experience of transition to ISO 9001:2015 and ISO 14001:2015, the two standards can easily live together.
+We recommend that organisations with OHSAS 18001 should carry out a gap analysis and to start the migration to ISO 45001 as soon as possible.
+You will still need to conform to OHSAS 18001 until you have passed the migration assessment by your Certification Body but, from our experience of transition to ISO 9001:2015 and ISO 14001:2015, the two standards can easily live together.

-We are offering a gap analysis template to help you with the transition from OHSAS 18001.
+We are offering a gap analysis template to help you with the migration from OHSAS 18001.
 The template is a free download from here: ISO 45001 gap analysis checklist

 Please contact us if you want to discuss your transition or if you feel some expert help would make the transition easier.